 Fuel Your Passion

-Courses are hands-on and interactive, allowing students to gain practical experience as they learn to understand technology and develop the problem-solving skills.
-Even though an associate’s degree in Automotive Technology takes less credits to complete, students will be gain the skills and knowledge they need in order to demonstrate quality workmanship.
+Students will gain practical experience as they learn to understand the technology of automotives.
+Even though an associate’s degree in Automotive Technology takes fewer credits, students will gain the skills and knowledge they need to demonstrate quality workmanship.
+Students will learn how to repair automotives, give diagnoses on problems, and more.

 Highlighted Career Paths